A guide to capturing Google Ads data on Squarespace

 1. Captures all traffic

-This means that when you build reports to see where your leads and customers have come from, you can pinpoint the source of ALL your leads, not just the ones from your Google Ads campaigns.
+This means that when you go to run reports to find out where your leads and customers are coming from, you'll be able to see where ALL your leads & customers are coming from (not just those from your Google Ads).

 2. Attributer remembers the data as visitors browse your site